hcientist/OnlinePythonTutor/README.md

 ### Acknowledgments

 For code or security contributions
+- Irene Chen - for holistic visualization mode -- v3/js/holistic.js
 - John DeNero - for helping with the official Python 3 port and lots of code patches
+- Aaron E. - https://arinerron.com - for security tips
 - Chris Horne - https://github.com/lahwran - for security tips
 - Joshua Landau - joshua@landau.ws - for security tips
-- David Wyde - https://davidwyde.com/ - for security tips
-- Peter Wentworth and his students - for working on the original Python 3 fork circa 2010/2011
+- Chris Meyers - for custom visualizations such as v3/matrix.py and v3/htmlFrame.py
 - Brad Miller - for adding pop-up question dialogs to visualizations, and other bug fixes
 - David Pritchard and Will Gwozdz - for the Java visualizer and other frontend enhancements
 - Peter Robinson - for v3/make_visualizations.py
-- Chris Meyers - for custom visualizations such as v3/matrix.py and v3/htmlFrame.py
-- Irene Chen - for holistic visualization mode -- v3/js/holistic.js
+- David Wyde - https://davidwyde.com/ - for security tips
+- Peter Wentworth and his students - for working on the original Python 3 fork circa 2010/2011

 For general advice and feedback about this project:
 - Ned Batchelder
 - Jennifer Campbell
 - John Dalbey